zhixiangteoh/tP/docs/DeveloperGuide.md

 * *[Normal Mode](#command)* - A state of the program that allows the user to modify the list of decks.
 * *[Pretty Printing](#pretty-printing)* - Printing text output that span more than one line in a way that minimizes truncating words.
+* *[deque](#general-architecture)* - Pronounced "deck", short for "double-ended queue".
+In eCardnomics, *deque* is implemented as an [`ArrayDeque`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/ArrayDeque.html) and functions as a stack of shuffled flash cards, from which questions are popped off during Game Mode.

 ## Instructions for manual testing